 * * * * *

-Thanks for reading the eighth Week in Geek in addition to visiting The Long Shot.
+Thanks for reading the latest Week in Geek in addition to visiting The Long Shot.
 Of course, there were many more exciting things that happened in the world of science, technology and pop culture this week…but these were the ones that most caught my attention.
 If you have any news you’d like to share, drop me a line and let me know – i try to keep up with stuff but i can’t read everything!

 Follow @longshotist on Twitter for frequent shares of related articles and (hopefully) humorous nonsequiters.

-Week in Geek will be back next Friday, Dec.
-26 and i’d love to see you here!
+Week in Geek will be back next Friday, March 6 and i’d love to see you here!

 Remember – if you would like to contribute to The Long Shot, i’d be happy to make that happen!

-Week in Geek also be appears alongside other great blogs at The News-Herald Blogs (click the logo at the top right of the page for the main site).
+Week in Geek also appears alongside other great blogs at The News-Herald Blogs (click the logo at the top right of the page for the main site).

 Thanks for reading!